slhome2010/attributipro.doc/docs/intro.md

 # Introduction

-The Attribut&co module is an extension for managing product attributes (referred to as "characteristics" in Russian-language versions) in online stores running on the OpenCart platform.
+The Attribut&pro module is an extension for managing product attributes (referred to as "characteristics" in Russian-language versions) in online stores running on the OpenCart platform.

 ## Module Mission